Teaser image

 So you’ve taken a home pregnancy test and it’s confirmed you’re going to have a baby - congratulations!

-The next step is to call your doctor.
+The next step is to call your GP.
 Some doctors like to see you first to confirm for themselves that you’re pregnant.
 They will then organise your first midwife meeting, which is sometimes called a booking appointment or your first antenatal appointment.
-Other doctors will be happy to send you directly to a midwife and will give you a number to call.
-Some hospitals have self referral forms that you can fill in on their websites.

 Ideally, you should have had your first midwife appointment by the time you’re 12 weeks pregnant.
 If you start your antenatal care after 12 weeks, your doctor will arrange your first pregnancy appointment as soon as possible.
-Your local doctor will normally be responsible for putting you in contact with your nearest midwife, or you can also arrange a midwife appointment through your local council or Children Centre.
-There are also independent midwives which you can find online.
+Most women choose to get care from their GP as well as their local maternity unit or hospital.
+This is known as combined antenatal care or ‘shared care’.

 What happens at your first midwife appointment?